Nakhon Si United F.C.

 Nakhon Si United Football Club (Thai: สโมสรฟุตบอล นครศรี ยูไนเต็ด) is a Thai professional football club based in Nakhon Si Thammarat province.
-Founded in 2014 as named Rajapruk Muangnont United Football Club, the club is currently playing in the Thai League 2.
+Founded in 2014 as Rajapruk Muangnont United Football Club, the club is currently playing in the Thai League 2.

 History

 Early years

 The club was founded in 2014 under the name Ratchaphruek Muangnont United Football Club located in Pak Kret, Nonthaburi.
 They used Potinimitwittayakom school's stadium to be their ground.
 Then, during 2014 season, they relocated to Thanyaburi, Pathum Thani and used Queen Sirikit 60th Anniversary Stadium to be their ground.
 After that, in 2015, season they relocated to Phutthamonthon, Nakhon Pathom and used Rajamangala University of Technology Rattanakosin Salaya campus's stadium to be their ground.

 2016, Renaming

 In 2016, the club's boards have renamed this club to Rajapruk University Football Club.
 Then, relocated to Nong Khaem, Bangkok and used Thonburi University Stadium to be their ground.